Todd Haley: Kansas City Chiefs

-On December 14, 2008, a last-minute loss to the San Diego Chargers led longtime Kansas City Chiefs General Manager Carl Peterson to abruptly announce his resignation the following day.
-This paved the way toward the hiring of General Manager Scott Pioli on January 13, 2009.
+On December 14, 2008, a last-minute loss to the San Diego Chargers led longtime Kansas City Chiefs general manager Carl Peterson to abruptly announce his resignation the following day, paving the way for the hiring of Scott Pioli on January 13, 2009 as Peterson's successor.
 The decision to hire Pioli led to speculation that Herman Edwards, who had been serving as the Chiefs' head coach since 2006, was not likely to return for 2009.
 Edwards was fired on January 23, just five days after the Arizona Cardinals defeated the Philadelphia Eagles in the NFC Championship Game.
 Leading up to Super Bowl XLIII, Haley was repeatedly questioned about Kansas City and the possibilities of joining his former colleague Pioli.
 Haley would later say that it was the day after the Super Bowl, which the Cardinals lost, that he heard his name mentioned for the Chiefs' coaching position.

 In the days after the Cardinals' appearance in Super Bowl XLIII, Haley was offered the head coaching position of the Chiefs.
 Haley accepted the position on February 6, 2009, and signed a four-year contract.
 For his first coaching staff, Haley hired Joel Collier, Gary Gibbs, Steve Hoffman, Bill Muir, Clancy Pendergast, Pat Perles, and Dedric Ward to unspecified positions on the Chiefs' 2009 coaching staff and retained Bob Bicknell, Joe D'Alessandris, Chan Gailey, Tim Krumrie, Brent Salazar, and Cedric Smith from Herm Edwards' staff.
 Ward and Pendergast had previously served on the Cardinals' coaching staff with Haley.

 Initially there were doubts as to whether Chan Gailey would be retained under Haley's coaching staff, because Haley had just concluded a successful stint as offensive coordinator at Arizona.
 Haley initially expressed satisfaction in working with Gailey, saying, "The more I work with the guy, the more I like him..."
 After the Chiefs lost their first three preseason games partially due to an abysmal offensive performance, however, Haley reportedly refused to bow to Gailey's suggestion to once again install a spread offense similar to the one installed midway through the 2008 season.
 Gailey was relieved of duties and Haley assumed offensive play-calling duties throughout the rest of the season.